About the program

 According to many sources, including the Hartford Foundation's Geriatric Social Work Initiative, social work with older adults and their caregivers is a rapidly growing specialty, and there will continue to be numerous opportunities for employment if you have specialized training in work with the aging population.
 In fact, geriatric social work ranks as one of the top 20 careers in terms of growth potential!

 Clinical practice settings vary widely, from hospitals and hospices to outpatient clinics, psychiatric settings, social service agencies, housing programs and programs focused on wellness.
 And there are numerous community practice opportunities as well, in program development, advocacy and social policy.

-Students in all practice concentrations, including those participating in any of GSSW's academic certificate programs, are eligible to apply to the PROGRESS program.
+Students in the Agency Services and Policy concentration, including those participating in any of GSSW's academic certificate programs, are eligible to apply to the PROGRESS program.